ialtafpathan/ialtafpathan-ialtafpathan-Olist-Store-Sales-Analysis-SQL-POWER-BI/README.md

 # ialtafpathan-ialtafpathan-Olist-Store-Sales-Analysis-SQL-POWER-BI
 This repository contains an analysis of an e-commerce database using SQL and Power BI.
-The database consists of several tables: customer, sellers, order_review order_items_dataset, order_payments, orders, Geolocation and products.
+The database consists of several tables: customer, sellers, order_review order_items_dataset, order_payments, orders, Geolocation, and products.
 The data represents various aspects of an e-commerce business, such as customer information, order details, product information, and payment records.

+# Steps Followed in this project
+1. Learned about the AIMS grid for project planning.
+2. I used MySQL to retrieve the data from the database and put it into Power BI.
+3. Data Cleaning in power query.
+4. Performed ETL process (Extract Transform and Load)
+5. Created needs measures and used them to create visuals in PowerBi.
+6. Data Modelling and Visualization.

 # Queries